kef59000/thro-dsscm/01 Geospatial Analytics/00 Geospatial Analytics with QGIS.md

 ### Walkthrough
 - Turn off the round-trip layer from the previous exercise.
 The Gauss-Krüger-3 system zone 3 (EPSG 5678) is also used in this exercise.
 - To determine the number of customers in the vicinity of the branches, it is first necessary to collect more detailed information on the city's population.
-A colleague found a table on the website of the city of Regensburg (Regensburg Statistics) and saved it as Excel "Popula-tion_Rgb" for you.
+A colleague found a table on the website of the city of Regensburg (Regensburg Statistics) and saved it as Excel "Population_Rgb" for you.
     - Add the Excel to your project and link it to the "Districts" layer (layer properties -> Links -> Add link (green plus below) -> Target field and link field are "SBZ".
 The linked field is "Population").

 ![Alt text](image-27.png)